DNEAT

 The curriculum taught across Key Stage 1 and Key Stage 2 is in line with the National Primary Curriculum and with the Norfolk Agreed Syllabus for Religious Education.

 Our strong belief is that our wider curriculum should demonstrate and encourage ‘Impact, Significance, Curiosity, Exploration’.
-The long-term plans are across two year groups; Year 1 and 2, Year 3 and 4; and Year 5 and 6, they are also written for 2 years as our curriculum is on a 2 year rolling programme.
 Within this, we strive to provide skills and knowledge progression within every subject from year to year.
 The long term plan is reviewed on a yearly basis.

 ReceptionAll about me